Bakhtiyor7/Bakhtiyor7/README.md

 ## Hi there 👋

-### 🔭 I’m currently working on the backend of a [blockchain explorer](https://xphere.tamsa.io/main) website and a digital signing project.
+### 🔭 I’m currently working on developing & maintaining backend servers of web3 projects.
-### 👯 I’m looking to collaborate on E-commerce, Health, Fashion and more appealing projects.
+### 👯 I’m looking to collaborate on E-commerce, Health, Fashion and more appealing projects in the future.

 ### 💬 I am using:
 <table>